nslaughter/codecourt/README.md

 A modern coding judge system that runs in Kubernetes.
 CodeCourt is written in Go, uses Kafka for messaging, and PostgreSQL for persistence.
 It provides a platform for hosting coding competitions, practice sessions, and educational exercises.

+> **⚠️ WARNING**
+>
+> This repository was developed primarily with the objective of getting quick results with AI while a human guided towards architectural ideas, project structure, and testing methods.
+As a result, the repository has a long way to go in terms of human validation and testing with realistic flows.
+It should not be considered production-ready without thorough review and additional testing.

 ## Quick Start

 ### Prerequisites